 How do you create bold, inspiring vision, mission and values statements through a process of strategic review.
 How do you get buy-in from your staff at all levels using a participatory process so they co create your new strategy?

 Professor Persson visits us from Finland and explores the participatory process and shares some inspiring core statements from around the world.
 He asks CEO Linda Conlon how working through this process was for her science centre in Newcastle; what was easy, what was hard and what did they learn along the way?

 Professor Per-Edvin (Pelle) Persson is the former long-time Director of Heureka, the award-winning Finnish Science Centre.
 He is also the former President of ASTC, ECSITE and NSCF and other senior positions in the science centre and museum field.

-Since 2013 Pele has been an independent consultant working with science centres and museums in 21 countries and five continents.
+Since 2013 Pelle has been an independent consultant working with science centres and museums in 21 countries and five continents.
 Linda Conlon is the founding CEO of the Centre for Life in Newcastle, former Chair of ASTC and ASDC and former Board Member of ECSITE.